Overview of Mouth, Nose, and Throat Cancers

 Some cancers inside the mouth do not cause symptoms at first but can be seen or felt by a doctor or dentist during a routine mouth examination.
 If a person has symptoms, the doctor can use a flexible viewing tube, called an endoscope, to examine the deeper regions in the mouth, nose, and throat.
 The diagnosis is made by examining a sample of tissue, called a biopsy, from the suspected cancer.
 Doctors insert a needle into the growth to get a small amount of tissue or cut out a small piece using a scalpel.

-Before the best form of treatment can be selected, doctors do tests to see whether and how far the cancer has spread (staging).
-Staging is a way for doctors to describe how advanced the cancer has become, taking into account both the size and spread (metastasis) of the cancer.
-Oral cancer is staged according to the size and location of the original tumor, the number and size of metastases to the lymph nodes in the neck, and evidence of metastases to distant parts of the body.
+Before they can select the best form of treatment for a person's mouth, nose, or throat cancer, doctors do staging tests to determine how advanced the cancer has become, taking into account the cancer's size, invasion into nearby tissues, and distant spread (metastasis).
+Cancers of the mouth, nose, and throat are staged according to the size, location, and invasiveness of the original tumor, the number and size of metastases to the lymph nodes in the neck, and evidence of metastases to distant parts of the body.
 Stage I cancer is the least advanced, and stage IV is the most advanced.

 The outcome of mouth, nose, and throat cancers varies greatly depending on the type, location, cause, and stage of the cancer.
 In general, outcomes are better when the cancer is diagnosed and treated before it has spread.
 People with mouth and throat cancers caused by HPV have a better prognosis than a person whose tumors were caused by tobacco or alcohol.

-It is important for people to eliminate risk factors, so everyone should stop using tobacco (smoking and chewing tobacco) and limit how much alcohol they drink.
+It is important for people to eliminate risk factors of mouth, nose, and throat cancers, so everyone should stop using tobacco (smoking and chewing tobacco) and limit how much alcohol they drink.
 Removing risk factors also helps prevent disease from coming back in people who have been treated for cancer.

 Treatment of mouth, nose, and throat cancers usually involves surgery and/or radiation therapy.
 Chemotherapy is usually not the primary form of treatment, although it is sometimes added to other treatments.
 Because so many factors are involved in choosing the right treatment, teams of specialists work together to plan a person's care.